Frank Lorenzo

+Francisco Anthony "Frank" Lorenzo (born May 19, 1940) is an American corporate raider and former airline executive best known for his controversial and destructive tenure in the U.S. airline industry during the 1970s and 1980s.
+Through his holding company, Texas Air Corporation, Lorenzo gained control of Texas International Airlines, Continental Airlines, New York Air, People Express, Frontier Airlines, and finally Eastern Air Lines.

+Lorenzo's management style became synonymous with aggressive cost-cutting, union suppression, and controversial asset transfers between carriers he controlled.
+In 1983, he placed Continental Airlines into Chapter 11 bankruptcy despite the airline still having around $50 million in cash reserves, a move widely condemned as a tactical maneuver to void labor contracts and impose wage and benefit cuts.

+His 1986 acquisition of Eastern Air Lines is viewed by many analysts, union leaders, and government officials as a case of corporate dismemberment, involving the transfer of Eastern’s most valuable assets to other companies under his control, such as Continental, while burdening Eastern with debt and deteriorating operations.
+These actions contributed directly to Eastern’s financial collapse and eventual liquidation in 1991.
+The U.S. Department of Transportation later declared Lorenzo unfit to operate an airline, effectively banning him from holding a controlling interest in any U.S. airline.

+While Lorenzo’s defenders frame his efforts as adapting to the pressures of deregulation, his legacy is widely viewed as a cautionary tale of unethical corporate practices, labor exploitation, and the misuse of bankruptcy law to advance executive control at the expense of workers and long-term viability.

-Since 1990, Lorenzo has been chairman of Savoy Capital, Inc., an asset management and venture capital firm, and he has served as a trustee for The Hispanic Society of America since 2005.
+Since 1990, Lorenzo has been chairman of Savoy Capital, Inc., an asset management and venture capital firm.
+He has served as a trustee for The Hispanic Society of America since 2005.

 Early life

-Born to Spanish immigrants Olegario (died 1980) and Ana (née Mateos, died 1996), Lorenzo grew up in Queens, New York.
+Born to Spanish immigrants Olegario Lorenzo (died 1980) and Ana (née Mateos, died 2008), Lorenzo grew up in Queens, New York.
 His father was a long-time beauty salon proprietor in Manhattan; his mother worked as a hairdresser at their salon.

 Public high school, Columbia and Harvard Business School

 Lorenzo attended Forest Hills High School and then worked his way through Columbia University, holding several jobs, including at Macy's as a salesperson and Coca-Cola as a truck driver and member of the Teamsters Union.
 He graduated in 1961 with a B. A. degree in economics, followed by an MBA from Harvard Business School in 1963, as he was turning 23.

 Jobs at TWA, Eastern, and the Army

 Lorenzo's first professional jobs, from 1963–1966, were at Trans World Airlines, as a Senior Analyst, and then at Eastern Airlines, as Manager of Financial Analysis.
 He also spent six months in the Army reserve in 1964, and then returned to his job in New York.